iluwatar/java-design-patterns/execute-around/README.md

 > Basically it's the pattern where you write a method to do things which are always required, e.g. resource allocation and clean-up, and make the caller pass in "what we want to do with the resource".

 **Programmatic Example**

+A class needs to be provided for writing text strings to files.
+To make it easy for the user, the service class opens and closes the file automatically.
+The user only has to specify what is written into which file.

 `SimpleFileWriter` class implements the Execute Around idiom.
 It takes `FileWriterAction` as a constructor argument allowing the user to specify what gets written into the file.